-A significant decision was ruled by the Lisbon Administrative Court (Tribunal Administrativo de Circulo (TAC) de Lisboa) among the legal proceedings in the Portuguese courts relating to the Resolution Measure.
-There are several legal proceedings, some of which were aggregated and designated as pilot-proceedings (processos-piloto).
-In one of these, notably the one which was initiated by a shareholder of BES before the Lisbon Administrative Court, the plaintiffs challenged the validity of the Resolution Measure applied to BES on the basis of alleged illegalities and unconstitutionalities.
+A significant decision was ruled by the Lisbon Administrative Court (Tribunal Administrativo de Círculo (TAC) de Lisboa) among the legal proceedings in the Portuguese courts relating to the Resolution Measure.
+There are two legal proceedings, one initiated by a shareholder of BES and another by several holders of subordinated bonds issued by BES, before the Lisbon Administrative Court, which where aggregated and designated as pilot-proceedings (processos-piloto).
+In both legal proceedings the plaintiffs challenged the validity of the Resolution Measure applied to BES on the basis of alleged illegalities and unconstitutionalities.
 The Issuer is counter-interested party in both proceedings.
 On 12 March 2019, the Lisbon Administrative Court fully dismissed the claims of the plaintiffs.
-All existing proceedings are now suspended, pending a decision by the TJUE in relation to the preliminary questions raised by the Portuguese Supreme Administrative Court.
+This court decision is without prejudice to the plaintiffs' right of appeal.